SLaks/SLaks.Blog/_drafts/for-in-tricks.md

 categories: [Javascript, evil]
 ---

-Javascript's for in loop hasa surprising subtelty.
+Javascript's for in loop has a surprising subtlety.

 The spec says that there are two versions of the for in loop.